Jarosław Walczak – Member of the Board

 - David John James – Independent Member of the Supervisory Board, Chairman of the Audit Committee

 He graduated from the University of Cambridge and qualified as a Chartered Accountant with the ICAEW, the Institute of Chartered Accountants in England and Wales.
 Currently he is the Director for International Business Development, Mazars Poland.
 He has 28 years’ experience in audit and internal control.
 David is a Board Member in many companies and advisor in the field of initiating business activities in the Central and Eastern European region for nearly 50 companies.
 He is also a partner responsible for audit of financial statements of more than 100 companies and enterprise groups operating within different sectors, both companies listed on the Warsaw Stock Exchange and private equity funds as well as family businesses.
 He has performed more than 80 due diligence analyses, conducted forensic audits and provided consulting services in the field of internal audit for many clients.
 He has worked in Poland, Great Britain, Germany, the Czech Republic, Slovakia and Russia.
 He is fluent in eight languages and can speak twelve more.
 For four years David James was mentor of approx. 100 teams of young entrepreneurs participating in the Cambridge Python Project.
 Within this project, organised and supported by the British Embassy in Poland and the University of Cambridge, he trained students from all over the country in the field of developing modern business plans and budgeting.
 He is also the author of an innovative method of foreign language learning.
+He meets the independence criteria referred to in principle II.Z.4 of the document "Best Practices of Companies Listed on the WSE 2016".

 - Robert Koński – Independent Member of the Supervisory Board

 Graduate of the John F. Kennedy School of Government (MPA), Harvard University and Tufts University (BA) in the United States.
 Since December 2013 President and CEO of Rathdowney Resources.
 In recent years he worked, among others, for PGE Polska Grupa Energetyczna SA, Kulczyk Holding S.A., Euronet Worldwide, Inc. and Horton International.
 Between years 1990 and 1995, he was a member of the advisory team of the Minister of Finance (from Leszek Balcerowicz to Grzegorz Kołodka) in the process of transformation and restructuring the Polish financial services sector.
 He was also a member of the negotiating team with the London Club.
 Currently he is a member of the Supervisory Board of KRUK S.A.
+He meets the independence criteria referred to in principle II.Z.4 of the document "Best Practices of Companies Listed on the WSE 2016".

 - Krzysztof Kaczmarczyk – Independent Member of the Supervisory Board